iluwatar/java-design-patterns/page-object/README.md

 ---
-title: "Mastering the Page Object Design Pattern in Java - Java Design Patterns"
+title: "Page Object Pattern in Java: Streamlining UI Testing for Better Maintainability"
+shortTitle: Page Object
 description: "Explore the Page Object design pattern for Java.
 Learn how to implement, use, and optimize this pattern for better code maintainability and test automation in Java applications."
 category: Testing
 language: en